Analysis of Concurrent Delay on Construction Claims

 Construction contracts often do not expressly provide direction as to the parties’ agreement when there is concurrent delay.
 Most simply require the contractor to provide notice and specifics when an owner-responsible delay event occurs.
 The owner then must determine the appropriate time extension, if any, to which the contractor is entitled.
 However, the owner may be reluctant to grant the contractor an extension of time if the contractor had caused its own delay during the same period.
 The owner also must consider its position with respect to its actual or liquidated damages as a result of the contractor-caused delay.
 A dispute may then occur as to whether the contractor is entitled to any extension of time if he also caused delay in the same period.

-Legal jurisdictions around the world differ as to the treatment of the liability and damages aspects of concurrent delay.
+Legal jurisdictions around the world differ in contract claim and delay management in construction works, particularly in the treatment of the liability and damages aspects of concurrent delay.
 To help unravel the complexities of this issue, the following topics are discussed in this article:

 - Concurrent Delay Defined;